The peak season for freshly harvested horseradish is early spring and late fall.

 - The name horseradish can be broken into two parts “horse” or hoarse denotes large size and coarseness, and “radish” comes from the Latin word radix which means “root”.

 - The horseradish root looks like a gnarled parsnip with a green top.
-It has knobby, brown skin that is rough and wrinkled and a creamy white flesh that is firm.
+It has knobby, brown skin that is rough and wrinkled and creamy white flesh that is firm.

-- Horseradish came into culinary use in eastern and central Europe during the Renaissance.
-From there, it spread north into Scandinavia, Alsace, Russia, and Germany and later to England.
+- Horseradish came into culinary use in Eastern and Central Europe during the Renaissance.
+From there, it spread north into Scandinavia, Alsace, Russia, and Germany, and later to England.
 Horseradish was brought to the United States in the mid-1850s when horseradish farms were established by European immigrants in the Midwest.

 The botanical name for horseradish is Armoracia rusticana.